sf-wdi-24/rails_bog_app/readme.md

 end
 ```

-This sets `@creature` to a new instance of a `Creature`, which we can now share with or view in `views/creatures/new.html.erb`.
-This lets us shorten the code for our `form_for` form helper.
+This sets `@creature` to a new instance of a `Creature`, which is automatically shared with the form in `views/creatures/new.html.erb`.
+This allows you to refactor the code for the `form_for` helper.

 ```html
 <!-- app/views/creatures/new.html.erb -->